 This course is primarily focused on using technology and software to create and disseminate various media in the spoken word.
 Students will learn how to record and edit basic but attractive videos where they speak about different topics and various purposes.
-Students will have the opportunity to express their creativity in the following genres of communication: advertising, dramatic monologues/character personas, tutorials, issue awareness/PSA campaigns, entertainments, and interviews.
-This course counts in all Jump Start 1.0 and 2.0 pathways.
+Students will have the opportunity to express their creativity in the following genres of communication: advertising, dramatic monologs/character personas, tutorials, issue awareness/PSA campaigns, entertainments, and interviews.